John Chen is Executive Chairman of BlackBerry’s Board of Directors and Chief Executive Officer.

 John graduated from Brown University magna cum laude with a bachelor's degree in electrical engineering and holds a master's in electrical engineering from California Institute of Technology.
 John has an honorary professorship from Shanghai University, and honorary doctorates from San Jose State University, City University of Hong Kong, and Hong Kong University of Science and Technology.

-John serves on the board of directors for The Walt Disney Company and Wells Fargo & Co.
-He is also active in the not-for-profit community, and is also a trustee of Caltech, board member of the National Committee on U.S.-China Relations, member of CFR, national trustee of The First Tee and Governor of the San Francisco Symphony.
+John serves on the Board of Directors for The Walt Disney Company and Wells Fargo & Co.
+He is also active in the not-for-profit community, and is a trustee of Caltech, board member of the National Committee on U.S.-China Relations, member of CFR, national trustee of The First Tee and Governor of the San Francisco Symphony.

 Mr. Watsa, 63, has served as Lead Director of the Company since November 2013 and previously served as a director of the Company from January 2012 to August 2013.
 He has a Bachelors Degree in Chemical Engineering from the Indian Institute of Technology in Madras, India and obtained his MBA from the Richard Ivey School of Business at the University of Western Ontario.
 He is also a holder of the Chartered Financial Analyst designation.
 Mr. Watsa is currently Chairman and Chief Executive Officer of Fairfax Financial Holdings Limited (“Fairfax”).
 He is also Vice President of Hamblin Watsa Investment Counsel, a subsidiary of Fairfax.
 Prior to joining Fairfax, he held various positions with Confederation Life Insurance Company and GW Asset Management.
 In addition, Mr. Watsa is a member of the board of trustees of the Hospital for Sick Children Foundation, a member of the Advisory Board for the Richard Ivey School of Business, a member of the board of directors of the Royal Ontario Museum Foundation, and Chairman of the Investment Committee of St. Paul’s Anglican Church in Toronto.